 Most of these words or phrases come from the law.

 If you don’t know what a term means, it’s important to look it up or ask.

 Understanding the language in a 504 plan can be a challenge.
 You may run into a lot of words and phrases you haven’t seen or heard before.
 Here are key terms to know.

-Accommodation: An accommodation is a change in how or where your child is taught—or the materials used for teaching.
-Accommodations can help kids who are struggling work around their weaknesses.
-For instance, kids who have trouble writing may be allowed to answer test questions orally.
-Even with accommodations, kids are expected to learn the same content as their peers.
+Accommodation: An accommodation is a change to how or where a child is taught—or the materials used for teaching.
+Simple changes can help kids work around their learning challenges.
+For example, a teacher may allow a child who writes slowly to answer test questions orally.

-General education curriculum: This is the knowledge and skills that all students are expected to master.
-The curriculum varies from state to state.
-The goal of Section 504 is to make sure that students with disabilities have access to, or can take part in, the general curriculum.
+General education curriculum: This is the knowledge and skills that all public school students are expected to master.
+It may be different from state to state.
+The goal of a 504 plan is to make sure a student with a disability has access to, or can take part in, the general curriculum.

-Supplementary aids and services: These are supports to help a child learn in the general education classroom.
-Examples of this are equipment or assistive technology, such as audiobooks or highlighted classroom notes.
+Supplementary aids and services: These supports help kids learn in the general education classroom.
+One example is

 Keep this list of terms handy for future reference.
-Not all of these terms will appear in your child’s 504 plan, but they’ll be part of your discussion with the school.
-You may also want to learn the key terms that describe your child’s rights.
+Not all of these terms will appear in a 504 plan, but they’ll be part of discussion between schools and families.
+Some may also appear in an Individualized Education Program (